javierhndev/Voyager-Reference-Models/README.md

 ## Simple examples
 - ['Hello World!'](helloworld): simplest example to run on Voyager.
 - [Port your Pytorch application](PyTorch/examples/port_mnist).
-A porting based on the Lazy mode.
+Tutorial to port a Pytorch application.
 - [(OLD) Port your Pytorch application](PyTorch/examples/old_port_mnist).
 A porting based on the Lazy mode.
 - [Running Jupyter Notebook](PyTorch/examples/jupyter-notebooks).
 A tutorial on running Jupyter Notebook on Voyager.
-- [MPIJob TF](TensorFlow/examples/MPIJob) Learn how to run a MNIST Tensorflow model in multiple HPUs.
-- [MPIJob PT](PyTorch/examples/MPIJob/) Learn how to run a MNIST Pytorch model in multiple HPUs.
+- [MPIJob PT](PyTorch/examples/MPIJob/) Learn how to run a MNIST Pytorch model in multiple nodes.
 - [Parallelize your application with DDP](PyTorch/examples/ddp).
 Tutorial to parallelize a working Pytorch app.
 - [Tutorial: Huggingface Diffusers](PyTorch/examples/huggingface/diffusers) Learn ho to run Stable Diffusion Inference on HPUs.